 When an unlabeled use of a commercial product or an investigational use not yet approved for any purpose is discussed during an educational activity, the presenter shall disclose to the audience that the product is not labeled for the use under discussion or that the product is still being investigational, in accordance with the ACCME standards and the Food and Drug Administration requirements.

 All faculty members (including Program Planners, Program Chairs, Moderators, Panelists, and Presenters) and abstract authors from The Liver Meeting® are expected to fully disclose all financial relationships with commercial interests during the past 12 months.
-View/download details regarding conflict of interest disclosures from these members below:
+Disclosures from The Liver Meeting® 2019 faculty will be provided in early November.

 Commercial Interest: A commercial interest is defined as any entity producing, marketing, re-selling or distributing health care goods or services consumed by, or used on, patients.